 There are now websites that will generate semi-unique material that somewhat resembles original material.
 Since technology is available to create this content, technology is also available to detect this content.
 Make no mistake, this is plagiarism.
-If you submit work obtained by using AI or is suspected of utilizing AI, it will be considered plagiarism and receive a grade of zero for the work.
-This course policy will be provided as feedback for the detected/assumed coursework, letting you know that AI is suspected, or plagiarism has occurred.
-It is your responsibility to follow up with me within 7 days (one week) of the posted grade if work has been incorrectly flagged for AI use.
+If you submit work obtained by using Al or is suspected of utilizing Al, it will be considered plagiarism and receive a grade of zero for the work.
+This course policy will be provided as feedback for the detected/assumed coursework, letting you know that Al is suspected, or plagiarism has occurred.
+It is your responsibility to follow up with me within 7 days (one week) of the posted grade if work has been incorrectly flagged for Al use.
 You can discuss the coursework in question with me by appointment in order to earn credit.
 In these cases, you will need to verbally provide mastery of concepts related to the work in question.
 Any further attempts at using artificial intelligence as one's own work will continue to earn zeroes and the following may happen for this or any Academic Dishonesty:

 - 1. You will receive a ZERO on the assignment and we will have a discussion - 2.
-You will be ineligible to receive any extra credit points - 3.
-You may be dropped ONE letter grade at the end of the semester - 4.
-IF you are caught a second time, you be dropped from the class with an F - 5.
+You will receive a ZERO on the assignment and we will have a discussion - 3.
+You will be ineligible to receive any extra credit points - 4.
+You may be dropped ONE letter grade at the end of the semester - 5.
+IF you are caught a second time, you be dropped from the class with an F - 6.
 You will be reported to the Dean of Students